Protected Antimicrobial Policy

 The agents are identified by virtue of their broad spectrum of activity and potential toxicity.
 In most hospital infections, first-line antimicrobial therapy is appropriate, with "Protected Antimicrobials" reserved for complex infections caused by organisms that are resistant to first-line antimicrobial therapy.

-The policy lists the protected antimicrobials with their permitted indications and is also available on the NHSGGC Clinical Guideline Platform.
+The policy lists the protected antimicrobials with their permitted indications and is available here: NHSGGC Protected Antimicrobial Policy.
 These antimicrobials will only be issued from pharmacy on receipt of a completed Protected Antimicrobial Order Form.

 Process for authorising a "Protected Antimicrobial"